imzqqq/chat/website/spec/content/client-server-api/modules/dm.md

 ---
 type: module
-weight: 230
 ---

 ### Direct Messaging

-All communication over Chat happens within a room.
+All communication over Matrix happens within a room.
 It is sometimes desirable to offer users the concept of speaking directly to one particular person.
 This module defines a way of marking certain rooms as 'direct chats' with a given person.
 This does not restrict the chat to